syhily/yufan.me/README.md

 This weblog is deployed on the [zeabur](https://zeabur.com) platform.
 You can check their documents and get your own weblog to be published without any budget at first.

 Or you can host on your own machine.
-Use [Dockerfile](./Dockerfile) to build a image and run it locally.
+Use [Dockerfile](./Dockerfile) to build an image and run it locally.

 The comment system is leverage the [Artalk](https://artalk.js.org), a self-hosted comment system.
 You should host it on your own machine.
-But it can be modified and changed to any other comment solutions.
-For instance, the [giscus](https://giscus.app) is an opinionated choice.

 ## TODO Checklist

 - [ ] Check article grammar errors by using ChatGPT.
 Remain **54** posts.
 - [ ] Add music to the articles.
 Remain **54** posts.
-- [ ] External the article inner links with different target.
+- [ ] External article inner links with different targets.
 - [ ] Slide share components integration.

+### Comments TODO Checklist

+- [ ] Support modification after commenting in 60 minutes even if you have refreshed the page.
+- [ ] Use self-developed duoshuo as the comment's solution.

-### Long Term Goals
+### Long-Term Goals

 - [ ] Add han.js support for better typography.
 - [ ] Drop bootstrap, in favor of tailwind css.
-- [ ] Use self developed duoshuo as the comments solution.

 ## License